Planning an excellent 2 days in Granada

 💃🏻 Book yourself a flamenco show for the evening.
 You can find numerous options both in the historic centre of Granada and in Sacromonte.
 In Sacromonte many of the performances take place in a cave house, which of course can be extremely atmospheric but it’s worth knowing that these can be a little touristy so always read reviews before you book.

 We saw a fabulous performance in the Palacio de Flamenco in the old city that I can highly recommend.
 We were all blown away by the dancing and music here.
-One way to know if a flamenco venue is touristy is whether they offer a meal with the perforrmance – generally if there’s food on offer it’s aimed at tourists.
+One way to know if a flamenco venue is touristy is whether they offer a meal with the performance – generally if there’s food on offer it’s aimed purely at tourists.
 Another trick is to look up the names of the performers and read reviews of the individuals.

 Flamenco performances generally last about an hour so if you book one for 7.30 or 8.30 pm, by the time you’re finished it’ll be time to go for supper and home to bed!